Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: Implementation

 \parabf{Defenders} We implement Perry's abstractions for defenders' deception approaches with a custom Python framework.
 Each defender is specified with a configuration that contains the strategy, capabilities, and \telemetryModule.
 The capabilities specify the actions available to the defender and the budget for each of these actions (e.g., a budget of 10 decoy hosts).

-The defender's \actionModule\ uses orchestrators to enable Perry to work in multiple environments such as OpenStack~\cite{openstack}, or AWS~\cite{aws}.
+The defender's \actionModule\ uses orchestrators to enable Perry to work in multiple clouds such as OpenStack~\cite{openstack}, or AWS~\cite{aws}.
 In this paper, we implement an OpenStack orchestrator.
 For a high-level action, the orchestrator will use the OpenStack SDK to execute the low-level actions.
 We use Ansible to execute the remaining low-level actions that are not specific to the cloud environment.
+We implement the defender's \telemetryModule\ with Python and Elasticsearch~\cite{elasticsearch}.
+The \telemetryModule\ continually queries the database and has rules that raise high-level observations.